Skip to main content

 As a result, the concept of "artificial intelligence" (AI) refers to the simulation of human intelligence processes by machines and software.
 These systems are developed to perform tasks that, if performed by humans, would require the use of intelligence, such as learning, decision-making, pattern recognition and problem solving.
 For example, managing huge amounts of statistical data, detecting trends and making recommendations based on them, or even carrying them out.

 • Data.
-This is the information collected and organised on which we want to automate tasks.
-It can be numbers, texts, images, etc.
+This is the information that is collected and organised so that the system can automate tasks.
+It can include numbers, text, images, sounds and other types of data.

 But what are AI algorithms?
 This is the name given to the rules that provide the instructions for the machine.
 The main AI algorithms are those that use logic, based on the rational principles of human thought, and those that combine logic or intuition (deep learning), which use the way people's brains work to make the machine learn as they would.